 Mozambique enjoys a tropical climate all year round with distinctive rainy and dry seasons.
 Summer months - from October to April - can be very hot and humid with intermittent downpours followed by clear, sunny skies.
 The winter months (between May and September) enjoy cooler temperatures and less rainfall and clear waters, which are best for scuba diving visibility.

 Casa Familia falls within a malaria area, so visitors are advised to consult their physician prior to travelling for the most appropriate medication.
 The risk of malaria is highest during late summer months when there is peak combination of heat and rain so guests are advised to take suitable precautions.

 A fully-equipped kitchen allows your on-tap chef to produce an array of delicious East African cuisine for every taste, including special dietary requirements and special children’s menus.
 Guests can also take meals at the lodge’s communal restaurant.

-The second bedroom also offers a double bed that can be converted into twin beds with billowing mosquito nets and a spacious en suite bathroom.
+The second and third bedrooms also offer double beds that can be converted into twin beds with billowing mosquito nets and spacious en suite bathrooms.
 High raftered ceilings create voluminous space, while rustic hues remind you that you are in Africa.

 Beautiful, burnished copper bathtubs - which are thought to have natural healing properties - are the centrepieces to each open-plan, en suite bathroom.
 Bathrooms also open onto private alfresco showers, which are laid with intricate mosaics.